rhomobile/rhomobile-docs/eb/en/edge/tutorials/Network_API_tutorial.md

 7. Open netcon.html for editing and add the following as the first line in the HEAD section.

+  :::HTML
   <script type="text/javascript" charset="utf-8" src="./ebapi-modules.js"></script>

 Create a hash with settings and start the connection test:
-1. In the script section between the end body tag and the end html tag add a method called fnDetectConnection () to the script section.
+8. In the script section between the end body tag and the end html tag add a method called fnDetectConnection () to the script section.

+  :::JavaScript
   function fnDetectConnection() {
     var hostval = document.getElementById("host").value;
     var parms_hash = {
       host: hostval,
       pollInterval: 5000,
       detectionTimeout: 1000
     };
     EB.Network.detectConnection(parms_hash, onConnectionStatusChange);
   }

-The params_hash parameter hash includes settings for the host URL, pollInterval and detectionTimeout.
-The pollInterval sets the time between each check in milliseconds.
-The detectionTimeout determines how long the connection check waits before determining that the connection is disconnected.
+The `params_hash` parameter hash includes settings for the host URL, `pollInterval` and `detectionTimeout`.
+The `pollInterval` sets the time between each check in milliseconds.
+The `detectionTimeout` determines how long the connection check waits before determining that the connection is disconnected.
 The hash is passed to the detectConnection method along with the name of a method that will be called whenever the API detects a change in status.

-Respond to Status Changes
+##Respond to Status Changes
-1. We need to add the callback function that was passed to detectConnection() in the previous method.
+9. We need to add the callback function that was passed to detectConnection() in the previous method.
 Add onConnectionStatusChange() at the end of the script section.
 This method we displays a message regarding the connection status to the user.

+  :::JavaScript
   function onConnectionStatusChange(parms) {
     var msg = (parms.connectionInformation  == "Connected")?"Accessible":"Inaccessible";
     document.getElementById("constatus").innerHTML = msg + " (" + getDateTime() + ")";
   }

-1. Our callback method uses a utility function to display a date and time along with each status message.
+10. Our callback method uses a utility function to display a date and time along with each status message.
 Add the following function at the end of the script section.

+ :::JavaScript
 function getDateTime() {
     var now     = new Date();
     var year    = now.getFullYear();